The Local Approach to Causal Inference under Network Interference: Empirical illustration

 \section{Empirical illustration}

-We illustrate our local approach with a study of the influence of network structure on favor exchange in the empirical setting of \cite{jackson2012social}.
-In their work, \cite{jackson2012social} specify an equilibrium model of favor exchange where one agent is willing to perform a favor for another if there is a third agent connected to both to monitor the exchange.
+We illustrate our local approach with a study of the influence of network structure on favor exchange in the setting of \cite{jackson2012social}.
+In their work, \cite{jackson2012social} specify an equilibrium model of favor exchange where one agent is willing to perform a favor for another if there is a third agent who has a social connection to both agents and can monitor the exchange.
 Intuitively, the social norm is for agents to be altruistic and provide favors for each other and the third agent exerts social pressure on the other two agents to conform to this norm.
-Without this social pressure, agents have an incentive to ignore the social norm and not provide favors to each other.
+Without this social pressure, agents have an incentive to ignore the social norm and not provide favors for each other.
 When such a norm enforcing third agent exists they say that the favor exchange relationship between the first two agents is supported.
-The notion of support is extended to agents by counting the number of supported links adjacent to that agent and we refer to this statistic as agent support.
+That is, formally, the relationship between $i$ and $j$ is supported if and only if there exists a $k \in \mathcal{I}$ such that $D_{ik} = D_{jk} = 1$.\footnote{ Strictly speaking, \cite{jackson2012social} only define support for pairs of agents that exchange favors.
+That is, they say that the relationship between two agents is supported if they exchange favors and their relationship is monitored.
+We instead say that a relationship is supported if it is monitored, regardless of whether or not the relevant agents exchange favors. } The notion of support is extended to agents by counting the number of supported links adjacent to that agent and we refer to this statistic as agent support.
+That is, formally, agent $i$'s support is given by $\sum_{j\neq i}\mathbbm{1}\{\sum_{k}D_{ik}D_{jk} > 0\}$.

 Support contrasts alternative measures of social cohesion such as clustering.
-An agent's clustering coefficient measures the fraction of agent pairs connected to the agent that are also connected to each other.
-One might think that high levels of agent clustering also drive favor exchange between agents.
+An agent's clustering coefficient measures the fraction of agent pairs connected to the agent that are also connected to each other, i.e. $\left(\sum_{i \neq j \neq k}D_{ij}D_{ik}D_{jk}\right)/\left(\sum_{i \neq j \neq k}D_{ij}D_{ik} \vee 1\right)$.
+One might think that high levels of agent clustering also drives favor exchange between agents.
 However, in the \cite{jackson2012social} model, the two are unrelated conditional on support.
 Intuitively, the decision for agents to exchange favors is made on the extensive margin in that it only depends on whether or not their relationship is monitored.
 Adding additional monitors may increase the level of clustering, but under the theory does not impact favor exchange all else equal.
 The authors take the existence of low-clustering high-support favor exchange networks in real-world network data as corroborating evidence for their model.